 1. The first mention of a cocktail-like drink dates back to Ancient Rome when Emperor Nero’s physician mentioned a medicine made from wine, alcohol, and bitters back in 77 A.D.

-2. Despite what the world’s coolest secret agent says, many bartenders are of the idea that a Martini should be stirred and not shaken because it’s a booze-forward drink that deserves perfect clarity and a silky mouth-feel.
+2. Despite what the world’s most famous secret agent says, many bartenders are of the idea that a Martini should be stirred and not shaken because it’s a booze-forward drink that deserves perfect clarity and a silky mouth-feel.

-3. The father of Mixology is Jerry Thomas (1830-1885), the man who wrote the first book about the subject, “How to Mix Drinks, or the Bon Vivant’s Companion.”
+3. The father of Mixology is Jerry Thomas (1830-1885).
+He wrote the first book about the subject, “How to Mix Drinks, or the Bon Vivant’s Companion,” in 1862.
 This book is still sold nowadays and is widely used by bartenders as a classic go-to guide for recipes and techniques.

 7. Absinthe is by far the most banned spirit in the history of alcohol because it was seen to be a dangerous, hallucinogenic drink.
 However (luckily), this was just a myth, and absinthe has been re-legalized over the last couple of decades.